zeropointnine/tts-audiobook-tool/README.md

 Then, [generate a Hugging Face access token](https://huggingface.co/settings/tokens) and paste the token at the command line after entering:

     huggingface-cli login

+When the app runs for the first time and tries to download the models from huggingface, it should now be authorized to do so.

 ## Install for Oute TTS: